Information and behavior expectations for Rose Hill Middle School Students.

 prohibited.
 Any clothing worn in a manner identified as gang-related is prohibited.
 Jewelry that may pose a safety hazard is prohibited.

-ASB Membership - All student participating in athletics, clubs and/or activities (choir, band, etc.) need to purchase an ASB card.
+- ASB Membership - All students participating in athletics, clubs and/or activities (choir, band, etc.) need to purchase an ASB card.

 - Class Fees - Students may be charged a class or materials usage fee for personal projects and class equipment.
 Fines are given for equipment that is broken or damaged due to negligence.

 - Textbooks and PE Padlocks - All basic texts and padlocks are loaned to you for your use during the school year.
 Textbooks are to be kept clean and covered at all times.
 Be sure your name, grade and school are written in

 The school provides a health room in the counseling office for emergencies and illness.
 Students must get permission from their classroom teacher to go to the Health Room and need to check in with the Secretary on duty upon arrival.
 The maximum stay is 15 minutes.
 If you are too ill to return to class after the 15 minutes, a parent or guardian will be notified to arrange for transportation home.
 There is no

-The library is open most days from 7:25 AM to 3:00 PM and during lunches on Monday, Tuesday, Thursday, and Friday.
+The library is open most days from 7:30 AM to 2:45 PM and during lunches on Monday, Tuesday, Thursday, and Friday.
 On Wednesdays the library is open from 7:30 AM to 1:00 PM in accordance with our shortened school schedule that day.
 The Library can be used to read and check out books, use laptops (with approval), work on homework or play board games.
 You may come to the library during class with a pass or at Pride Time to check out books.
 You will need your student ID card to check out a maximum of 3 books or magazines for 3 weeks at a time.
 Come see all that we have to offer in your library!